123 series: Variants and operators

+JR East

-KuMoHa 123-1
+123-0 series: KuMoHa 123-1

-This car was converted from former baggage car KuMoNi 143-1 at Nagano Works in October 1986.
-It was re-liveried in March 1990 following conversion to wanman driver only operation.
+This car was converted from former baggage car KuMoNi 143-1 at JNR Nagano Works in October 1986.
+It was re-liveried in March 1990 following conversion to wanman "one man" driver-only operation.

+As of 1 April 2012, KuMoHa 123-1 was based at Matsumoto Depot for services between Tatsuno and Shiojiri on the Chuo Main Line Okaya-Shiojiri branch.
+This car was withdrawn from the start of the revised timetable on 15 March 2013, with operations replaced by E127 series two-car EMUs.
+It was transferred to Nagano General Rolling Stock Center then scrapped on 15 April 2013.